 No matter which of the city’s main airports you fly into, there’s so much you can do when you have a layover in London.
 Even if you only have a few hours, use the express train services from the airports to the city center, and you’ll be able to make the most of the time you have.

 Don’t have too much of a good time, though, as the last thing you’ll want to do is arrive back at the airport to find your flight has taken off without you!
-Whatever you choose to do on your layover, guaranteed, it’ll be better than counting the planes taking off and landing.
+Whatever you choose to do on your layover, we guarantee it’ll be better than counting the planes taking off and landing.